Traumatic Brain Injury Lawyer in Dallas (TBI)

 • Edema and brain swelling

-• Diffuse axonal injury is an injury that involves the sharing of nerve cells that prevents them from transmitting signals
+• Diffuse axonal injury (a type of axonal injury) is an injury that involves the shearing of nerve cells (axons) that prevents them from transmitting signals

 • Skull fractures